wesionio/docs/whitepaper/more.rst

 Obviously, the design of vnVPN has naturally satisfied the technical foundation for preventing tracking, anonymous browsing and communication.
-If VISION goes one step further and implements a multi-proxy application vnTOR, vnTOR has obvious advantages over the original Tor network.
+If wesion goes one step further and implements a multi-proxy application vnTOR, vnTOR has obvious advantages over the original Tor network.
-In other words, an ecosystem that uses Voken can motivate the participation of nodes (more service nodes participate, not just use and claimants), and network quality and service quality are more stable and more efficient.
+In other words, an ecosystem that uses wesion can motivate the participation of nodes (more service nodes participate, not just use and claimants), and network quality and service quality are more stable and more efficient.